zpl-c/eco2d/foundation.md

 * world - a map of chunks within the game world
 * world-view - a representation of the world recreated by the client
 ----------
+* chunk - entity that contains set of tiles and blocks
 * tile - basic thing that makes up the chunks
 * block - 2nd level of things that make up the chunk
-* chunk - entity that contains set of tiles and blocks
+* entity - an grid-independant static or dynamic entity that can exist in the world and has some systems controlling it
 * item - an entity in the world, that can have a different state when its picked up
-* crafting recipe - a recipe that can be used to craft an item
+* crafting - a recipe that can be used to craft an item
-* entity - an grid-independant static or dynamic entity that can exist in the world and has some systems controlling it

 ## Naming